DSC-NYU/datathon/README.md

 <details>
 <summary>Where can I collaborate with my team?</summary>
 <br>
 Since this is a remote hackathon, feel free to use whatever platform you like.
 Zoom breakout rooms for each team will be provided.
 Feel free to hop on and off Zoom at your leisure.
-Additional recommended platforms include: Discord, Slack, and Github.
+Additional recommended platforms include: Discord, Slack, Groupme, Messenger, and Github.
 <br>
 ----------------------------------------------------------------------------
 <br>